cycedmund/blackjack-game/README.md

-# Developing a Blackjack game
+# Blackjack Game

 ## Description

 Blackjack is a card game that is widely popular across the globe.
 In casinos, it is recognised as a game that has the lowest house edge, which makes it a game that everyone turns to.
-I decided on this game because I would like to provide a platform for the seasoned players to hone their card counting and perfect their basic strategy.
+I decided to recreate this game as my first project because I would like to provide a platform for the seasoned players to hone their card counting and perfect their basic strategy.

 The goal of the game is to beat the dealer by having a hand value as close to 21 as possible without going over.
 At the moment, this implementation of Blackjack features a single deck and does not allow splitting or insurance.